 Kandovan might not be as stunning as Cappadocia, and you will definitely not be able to post selfies on facebook from a hot air balloon, but on the other side you will have Kandovan completely to yourself, and you will not be required to pay an entrance ticket like in Turkey.

 Kandovan is located in the East Azerbaijan province in the far western part of Iran.

 The easiest and the only way to reach Kandovan is from the province capital, Tabriz.

 Tabriz is an important city and one of Iran’s historical capitals.
 It has one of the oldest bazaars in the Middle East and the largest covered bazaar in the world.
 It’s also part of the UNESCO world heritage sight.

-The bazaars, which is still fully functionnal today, history goes all the way back to the Silk Road area when it was one of the most important commercial centres.
+The bazaars, which is still fully functional today, history goes all the way back to the Silk Road area when it was one of the most important commercial centres.

 Another interesting sight in Tabriz is the Blue Mosque that dates all the way back to 1465.
 The mosque was badly damaged by an earthquake in 1779, and these days only the entrance hall remains standing.

 There’s not much information online about when or why people started to inhabit Kandovan.
 According to the locals I talked to, their ancestors have been living in Kandovan since they were fleeing from the Mongol conquerors in 1220.
 Some families still live in houses that remained from that age.

 Now more than 600 families are living in Kandovan.
 The living conditions are still very basic, but they do have a few modern benefits like electricity and internet now.